Multicalibration Yields Better Matchings: Other Models

 \section{Other Models}

 In this Section, we briefly explain how to generalize our approach to other linear optimization problems.

-\paragraph{Finding the best action.} This is the problem discussed in the introduction: there are $k$ actions, each characterized by a value $y_i$, and the learner has access to a context vector $x \in \X$ that is drawn from a joint distribution $\cD$ over $\X \times [0,1]^k$.
-Since choosing the best action is equivalent to finding the max-weight matching in a star graph of $k+1$ nodes (a central node linked to the $k$ action nodes), our results for matching do carry over immediately, with an improved (worst-case) sample complexity of $\tilde O(\nicefrac{k^4}{\eps^4}\log |\cC|)$, since there are only $k$ edges in the graph.
+\paragraph{Finding the best action.} This is the problem discussed in the introduction: there are $m$ actions, each characterized by a value $y_i$, and the learner has access to a context vector $x \in \X$ that is drawn from a joint distribution $\cD$ over $\X \times [0,1]^m$.
+Since choosing the best action is equivalent to finding the max-weight matching in a star graph of $m+1$ nodes (a central node linked to the $m$ action nodes), our results for matching do carry over immediately, with an improved (worst-case) sample complexity of $\tilde O(\nicefrac{\sqrt{m}}{\eps^3}\log |\cC|)$ since only one edge is active for every decision output and we thus do not need to scale down the multicalibration error $\alpha$ as we do for matching.
+Note that this model captures the standard classification task, {modulo projecting to the simplex instead than to $[0, 1]^m$}.

 \paragraph{Learning with Rejection.} Consider now the supervised learning framework with \emph{rejection} \citep{HendrickxPPMD24}, where the learner can either predict the label of the example seen, or ``reject'' it.
 Typically, the cost of rejecting a point is smaller than misclassifying it.
-If the underlying learning task is binary classification, this can be embedded in the best-action framework by assuming the existence of three actions: ``predict YES'', ``predict NO'', and ``reject''.
-Since we only have a constant number of actions, we only need $\tilde{O} (\nicefrac 1 \eps^4 \log |\cC|)$ samples.
+If the underlying learning task is binary classification, this can be embedded in the best-action framework by assuming the existence of three actions: ``predict YES'', ``predict NO'', and ``reject''. {The predictor then correspondingly has three outputs, the first two modeling conditional probabilities and the third fixed to a specific value, based on the cost of rejecting; this third output is never updated, while the first two are projected back to the 1-dimensional simplex after every update, if needed.} Since we only have a constant number of actions, we only need $\tilde{O} (\nicefrac 1{\eps^3} \log |\cC|)$ samples.